idan-damri/Android/EasyWedding/README.md

 # EasyWedding
 This app is the final project I chose to implement as a Computer Science student.

+Simulation are in Hebrew.
+However, there's also support for English.

 EasyWedding is an Android app that helps couples who are getting married to organize their wedding.

 ***Build is in progress.***